Clemson Tigers men's basketball: Bill Foster

-In 1975, Bill Foster was brought in to further build the program.
-He had an impeccable reputation and was coming from a UNC Charlotte program that he helped advance.
-When Tree Rollins decided not to turn professional, Foster coached the Tigers to 22–6 record, the program's ninth straight year with an improved winning percentage.
-Prior to his final game, Rollins had his #30 jersey retired, the first athlete in Clemson history so honored.
-It was a fitting way to honor Rollins who averaged a double-double for four years and is still first in ACC history in blocked shots, before starting his 18-year career in the NBA.
+In 1975, Bill Foster was brought in to build the program further.
+He had an impeccable reputation and came from a UNC Charlotte program he helped advance.
+When Tree Rollins decided not to turn professional, Foster coached the Tigers to a 22–6 record, the program's ninth straight year with an improved winning percentage.
+Before his final game, Rollins had his #30 jersey retired, the first athlete in Clemson history so honored.
+It was a fitting way to honor Rollins, who averaged a double-double for four years and is still first in ACC history in blocked shots, before starting his 18-year career in the NBA.
 Bill Foster did a remarkable job in keeping Clemson at a winning level.
-He won 100 games in his first 147, still fifth in ACC history in terms of fewest games required to get 100 wins.
-He had an ability to find diamonds in the rough that kept Clemson competitive in the ACC: Bobby Conrad, Horace Grant, Harvey Grant, & Larry Nance an eventual All-West regional choice in the 1980 NCAA tournament and NBA All-Star.
-Foster's 1979–80 team defeated six top 20 teams during the year, including #1 ranked Duke on January 9, 1980 in overtime, 87–82.
+He won 100 games in his first 147, still fifth in ACC history in terms of the fewest games required to get 100 wins.
+He could find diamonds in the rough that kept Clemson competitive in the ACC: Bobby Conrad, Horace Grant, Harvey Grant, & Larry Nance an eventual All-West regional choice in the 1980 NCAA tournament and NBA All-Star.
+Foster's 1979–80 team defeated six top 20 teams during the year, including #1 ranked Duke on January 9, 1980, in overtime, 87–82.
 Clemson went to the NCAA Tournament defeating Danny Ainge and BYU in Round 2 before being eliminated by Larry Brown and UCLA in the Elite Eight.

 Cliff Ellis

 Cliff Ellis became the winningest coach in Clemson basketball history on a total victories basis (177–128).
-He took the Tigers to eight post-season tournaments, including three NCAA tournaments, and coached a record 25 win season in 1987, with ACC Player of the Year and future NBA champion Horace Grant.
-Ellis coached Clemson to the ACC regular season title in 1990, with the Tigers posting a 24–8 record that year behind Dale Davis and Elden Campbell, ending in a last second shot by UConn in the Sweet 16.
+He took the Tigers to eight post-season tournaments, including three NCAA tournaments.
+He coached a record 25-win season in 1987, with ACC Player of the Year and future NBA champion Horace Grant.
+Ellis coached Clemson to the ACC regular season title in 1990, with the Tigers posting a 24–8 record that year behind Dale Davis and Elden Campbell, ending in a last-second shot by UConn in the Sweet 16.
 Ellis set 33 Clemson coaching records, including ACC regular season victories, victories at home and home winning percentage.
-The Tigers won 22 games over top 25 teams in Ellis' ten years at Clemson, including an upset of 12th-ranked Florida State in the 1993 ACC Tournament, and a victory over #2 North Carolina in 1994.
+The Tigers won 22 games over the top 25 teams in Ellis' ten years at Clemson, including an upset of 12th-ranked Florida State in the 1993 ACC Tournament and a victory over #2 North Carolina in 1994.
 Ellis was also named ACC Coach-of-the-Year in 1987 and 1990, the only Clemson coach to win that award.